 - All Swisher® shelters are made from 3/16” (0.188”) thick carbon steel, and every major surface is covered with powdercoating to provide superior protection and appearance.
 The hardware is rated Grade 5 and extremely durable.

 - Comes with a very high Security Grade Deadbolt used to hold the latch bar into the locked position and prevent it from being opened from the outside by tornadoes or thieves.
 Also comes with 3 steel pins that securely lock the door closed within a 3” deep steel pocket, so you don’t have to only rely on the deadbolts as your locking mechanism.

-- Swisher® storm shelters have been rigorously tested by NSSA and have been proved to meet or exceed FEMA’s P-320/P-361 standards and ICC-500 requirements.
+- Swisher® storm shelters have been rigorously tested by NSSA and have been proven to meet or exceed FEMA’s P-320/P-361 standards and ICC-500 requirements.
 In short this means that every inch of our shelters (including doors and hinges) can endure 250+ MPH winds and large debris (giant beams of wood) fired at it from speeds of 100 MPH (to simulate a F-5 tornado situation).
-If a truck was dropped on top of this shed – even from 50 feet in the air, it would not buckle or smash the shelter’s structure.
+If a truck was dropped on top of this shed - even from 50 feet in the air, it would not buckle or smash the shelter’s structure.

 - The Swisher® above ground storm shelters are well ventilated, they all have alternative escape hatches, and can easily bolt together for ease of construction and relocation.

 All five of the Swisher® ESP Storm Shelter models that Woodsplitterdirect.com carries can be upgraded with various accessories on the product pages.
 Below is a description for each accessory available.

 Large Shelf The large shelf takes up the width of 2 ESP panels, and bolts on easy for installation or removal.
 It can be fixed in a variety of locations and heights inside a ESP Shelter, and is made from 14 gauge, powder coated steel.